omjha-27/-1st-web-clone/README.md

 # -1st-web-clone
-i made this using java and css . it's my first experince of making clone of a website . it's been athrilling journey full of ups and downs. i learn a lot of things and experince through this journey.
+i made this using html and css . it's my first experince of making clone of a website . it's been athrilling journey full of ups and downs. i learn a lot of things and experince through this journey.